 Blythewood, SC 29016-0036

-Completing this form does not show a legal transfer of ownership.
-It is intended for the protection of the last registered owner until the actual transfer of ownership is completed by the person you sold the vehicle to.
+Completing this form does not mean you've legally transferred ownership of the vehicle.
+It is intended for the protection of the last registered owner until the actual transfer of ownership is completed by the person to whom you sold the vehicle.

 License Plate Return